-I could talk about all the awards and accolades the King and Prince has received over the last 75 years (including membership in the Historic Hotels of America and being named on the National Register of Historic Places), but what makes people return to the property year after year is the service and high standards.
+The King and Prince has received many awards and accolades over the last 75 years (including membership in the Historic Hotels of America and being named on the National Register of Historic Places), but what makes people return to the property year after year is the service and high standards.

 Leigh Cort Publicity and the King and Prince Resort were my hosts for this trip, but all opinions are my own.